You might have heard of the wonderful benefits of acupuncture to our health. But do you know that acupuncture treatment can also help in menopause?

 The procedure involves the insertion of needles in the meridians or acupuncture points along the arms, legs, back, shoulder even toes.
 The initial feeling would be sensitivity as insertions of the needles begin.
 There will be a little discomfort but will turn to relaxation when the needles are finally placed.
-The needles are too thin that it can go as deep as the inserted part of the needle will reach up to its middle length.
+The needles are too thin that they can go as deep as the inserted part of the needle will reach up to its middle length.

 Find a Qualified Acupuncturist

-In most countries and states, the practice of acupuncture is regulated to assure safety and legitimacy of procedures.
+In most countries and states, the practice of acupuncture is regulated to assure the safety and legitimacy of procedures.
 Acupuncture is a medicinal art that is enhanced for thousand of years, and its professional skills are acquired through years of practice.
-Find a certified acupuncturist to help you ease with the symptoms of menopause.
+Find a certified acupuncturist to help you ease the symptoms of menopause.